China–Maldives relations: Impact on relations with India

 Following growing Chinese influence in Maldives, India–Maldives relations had soured in a number of areas including defence and security.
 Successive Indian Governments expressed concern about the growing Chinese influence in the Maldives.
 China and the Maldives in 2018 were looking to construct a Joint Ocean Observation Station; the Government of India and the Maldivian Democratic Party expressed concerns that it will be used for military applications by China.
 Media reports later indicated that Maldives might cancel the plans.
+China is presently vigorously extending its influence in the Indian Ocean.
+Under the leadership of CCP general secretary Xi Jinping, the Indian Ocean has been designated as the focal point of the Maritime Silk Road (MSR) initiative.

 Impact on relations with United States

 The US has a Maldives-focused assistance program within the United States Department of the Treasury to provide "assistance on debt strategy and domestic debt management".
+The opening of a U.S. embassy in the Maldives in 2023 is a continuation of these strategic efforts.